 We'll show an interactive spectrum that users can explore.
 They'll click on each ABI channel for a sample image and info about its applications and uses.
 We'll draw on info in the Summary table in the 2005 BAMS article.

+Will image pop-up?
+Similar to: http://cimss.ssec.wisc.edu/goes/abi/vis_IR/smoke.html

+(but not using these images).